-Many members of our staff and supporters know first-hand the devastation of violence and abuse and as such are empathetic to the problems faced by our beneficiaries.
+Many members of our staff and supporters know first-hand the impact of abuse and as such are empathetic to the problems faced by our beneficiaries.
 20% of the women we help return to Aanchal as volunteers.
 These women are now committed to ensuring that no other women should suffer the same.

 Our team capture the spirit of Aanchal.

-Our current staff consists of 9 full time and 4 part time staff.
+Our current staff consists of 3 full time, 5 part time staff and 12 volunteers.
 We are supported by a dedicated Board of Trustees who have diverse skills in ensuring we are a sustainable and sound organisation, underpinned by values which run throughout the organisation and resonate with our beneficiaries.

 You can read more about our team members below: